student standing at podium

 Job Search Accelerator Group Coaching

-This eight-week coaching program supports internationally trained law students seeking legal employment in Canada.
+This eight-week coaching program supports students wishing to engage in the job search process in community and peer accountability.
 Participants engage in structured reflection, peer learning, and action-oriented planning tailored to their unique backgrounds and career transitions.

 Group coaching feedback